kokoko3k/koko-aio-slang/docs.md

         Darklines will still used when dealing with interlaced or flickering screens.
         Type 1 allows you to configure strength and stagger.
                The stagger height will be modulated by the scanline height.
-        Type 2 produces tinner slotmasks, but with fixed stagger.
+        Type 2 produces thinner slotmasks, (dark gaps more pronunced), but with fixed offset.
-               The stagger height will be modulated by the scanline height.
+               The stagger height will still be modulated by the scanline height.
-               This is intended to give pixels a sparkling point
+               This is intended to give pixels a sparkling point.
-               Hint: start to tune from strength = 0.5 Type 3 is fixed and produces heavier and thinner slotmasks without visible scanlines.
+               Works best with scanline heights in range [0.5..0.7] Type 3 is fixed and produces heavier and thinner slotmasks without visible scanlines.
     Slotmask strength
         The strenght of the slotmask (available on type 1 and 2 only)